 While the enrollment center serves the entire district, it represents a key component of the district's equity-based efforts to provide services to the community where they are needed most.
 The enrollment center centralizes a number of services that the district's most vulnerable students and families, including Foster Youth, Low-income and Homeless students, and English Learners need and often do not have access to.
 These include referral to community immunization clinics such as St. Johns' (which is based on our Dominguez HS Campus), family services and therapy, a summer feeding program, services for families in transition, partnerships that provide them shelter, and translators.
 These are in addition to the core function of a more streamlined enrollment process to efficiently place students and families into schools.
 The enrollment center, during school closures, is supporting the overall district efforts to plan for reopening in a hybrid model and ensuring that students who are entering the district during the time of COVID-19 are appropriately placed and connected to their school.
 As a result of COVID-19, the Enrollment Center has also increased engagement with families of unduplicated students, guiding and connecting them with resources within the community and trying to meet their basic needs.
-Pupil and Family Engagement and Outreach Home-School Communication Administrators and teachers promote home-school communication to engage families through: \$50,000 Ν N/A Mitigation of COVID-19 and Operational SupportAdditional staff time in the form of overtime hours, temporarystaff, and substitute staff to mitigate the impacts of COVID-19at sites and district facilities.
+Pupil and Family Engagement and Outreach Home-School Communication Administrators and teachers promote home-school communication to engage families through: Websites, auto-dialer system, newsletters, social media, Aeries portal.
+Email and a platform which can be accessed on mobile or desktop devices Family nights and parent-teacher conferences which provide information about student progress and targeted support/enrichment their child receives \$50,000 Ν N/A Mitigation of COVID-19 and Operational Support Additional staff time in the form of overtime hours, temporary staff, and substitute staff to mitigate the impacts of COVID-19 at sites and district facilities.
 This action supported efforts in \$300,000 Ν

 Maintenance and Facilities, Technology Services, Health Services, the Enrollment Center, and school sites.
 N/A Technology materials and services for staff to work remotely Includes computers, headsets, and connectivity to enable staff to support implementation of district programs remotely.
-Also includes Zoom K-12 and Cranium Cafe contract for 2020-21 distance learning and remote work. \$350.000 Ν
+Also includes Zoom K-12 and Cranium Cafe contract for 2020-21 distance learning and remote work. \$350,000 Ν